google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

     // Minified code
     function map(n,r){let t=-1;for(const a=null==n?0:n.length,l=Array(a);++t<a;)l[t]=r(n[t],t,n);return l}

-Webpack supports two ways to minify the code: _the UglifyJS plugin_ and _loader-specific options_.
+Webpack supports two ways to minify the code: _the bundle-level minification_ and _loader-specific options_.
 They should be used simultaneously.

-[The UglifyJS plugin](https://github.com/webpack-contrib/uglifyjs-webpack-plugin) works on the level of the bundle – it compresses the bundle after compilation.
+The bundle-level minification compresses the whole bundle after compilation.
 Here’s how it works:

 <ol>
 <li>